hostmobility/host-insight-client/README.md

 In addition, the following data is sent:

 - GPS location (at boot)
-- heartbeat containing the client ID (at some regular interval)
+- heartbeat containing a status code (at some regular interval)

+All requests contain the client ID in the header.

 The following responses can be handled: